 Steiger filtering improves reliability

 As statistical power for GWAS studies improves the likelihood of a significant association being discovered that doesn't act primarily on the trait of interest increases (Figure 1a).
-We evaluated the efficacy of the Steiger filtering approach for improving instrument selection using 100,000 simulated datasets comprising both null and non-null causal models.
-For each dataset, instruments were selected based on the tophits strategy and the Steiger filtering strategy, and MR was performed using 14 different methods based on instruments selected from each of these strategies.
+We evaluated the efficacy of the Steiger filtering approach for improving instrument selection using 100,000 simulated summary-sets comprising both null and non-null causal models.
+For each summary-set, instruments were selected based on the tophits strategy and the Steiger filtering strategy, and MR was performed using 14 different methods based on instruments selected from each of these strategies.

 Figure 1b shows that the tophits strategy led to over half of the instruments being primarily associated with either confounders or the outcome phenotype, not the exposure phenotype.
 The proportion of invalid instruments due to reverse cause increased as GWAS discovery sample size increased.
 Applying Steiger filtering reduced this to 25%.
 Consequently, the false discovery rates (FDR) for 12 of the 14 methods reduced substantially when applied using Steiger filtered instruments (Figure 1c).
 The true positive rates for the methods based on Steiger filtering did however reduce slightly for 10 of the 14 methods.